yiphei/new-tau-bench/README.md

 ### Tool business logic

-The business logic of some tools were either fixed or improved.
-For instance, the original `UpdateReservationBaggages` tool expects a `payment_id` even when there are zero nonfree baggages and thus no payment is expected.
-This creates ambiguity for what `payment_id` to use.
-Therefore, `UpdateReservationBaggages` to expect a null `payment_id` when there are zero nonfree baggages.
+The business logic of some tools were either corrected or improved.
+For instance, the original `UpdateReservationBaggages` tool expected a `payment_id` even when there were zero nonfree baggages and thus no payment was expected.
+This created ambiguity for what `payment_id` to use.
+Therefore, `UpdateReservationBaggages` was updated to expect a null `payment_id` when there are zero nonfree baggages.

 ## Prompts